Interested in becoming a lecturer?

 How often do you recruit?

 As a large organisation with four centres around the UK, and continual expansion and diversification, recruitment opportunities for lecturers do come up on a relatively frequent basis.
-However if we are not recruiting at the current time, please do express your interest with Kim James, HR Manager, by email (firstname.lastname@example.org) or sign up to our email job alert list.
+However if we are not recruiting at the current time, please do express your interest with our HR team, by emailing email@example.com or by signing up to our email job alert list.

 How do I apply?